Awards and Recognition

 My First Fish Award

-There's nothing quite as exciting as feeling the sensation of that first bite!
+There's nothing quite as exciting as that first bite!
 To celebrate catching your first fish, the California Fishing Passport program would like to present you with your First Fish Award!

 Directions for Creating Your Award

-1. link opens in new windowView the award (PDF).
-On some platforms, you may need to download the PDF to open the fields (see below).
+On some devices, you may need to download the PDF file to enable editing.

-2. Select the individual fields on the certificate to enter the name, city, state, age, date, species and bait used that you would like to see.
+2. Enter the name, city, state, age, date, species and bait used.

 Office of Communications, Education and Outreach